jaredjbeard/reconfigurator/docs/source/markup.rst

 We support three types of sampling: discrete, continuous, and incremented.
 Additionally, allow users to reference other variables as criteria.

+**Note:** If you want to sample a variable multiple times, you can specify the number of times to sample with `"num"`.
+Using `n_copies` will use a repeated instance of each sample.

 Discrete Sampling
 -----------------